 The Ultimate Self-drive Golden Circle Road Trip Itinerary

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
-Learn more on our Disclaimer page.
+Learn more on our disclaimer page.

-A 190 mile (300km) circular route, Iceland’s Golden Circle encompasses three of Iceland’s most popular natural attractions.
+A 190-mile (300km) circular route, Iceland’s Golden Circle encompasses three of Iceland’s most popular natural attractions.
 The appeal of the Golden Circle stems from the fact that the route can be completed in one day, making it a great day trip from Reykjavík.
-A trip around the Golden Circle includes watching boiling-hot water explode from a geysir, witnessing water cascade over one of the best waterfalls in Iceland and walking between tectonic plates.
+A trip around the Golden Circle includes watching boiling-hot water explode from a geyser, witnessing water cascade over one of the best waterfalls in Iceland and walking between tectonic plates.
 Read on to discover the best stops on Iceland’s Golden Circle route in this self-drive road trip itinerary.

 Time needed: 1-2 days.